pingcap/docs-dm/en/handle-alerts.md

 ### `DM_task_state`

-The alert triggered when the DM-worker has sub-task in `Paused` status for over 20 minutes.
-You need to refer to [DM error handling](error-handling.md#Data-Migration-Error-Handling).
+When the sub-task of DM-worker is in the `Paused` status for over 20 minutes, an alert is triggered.
+You need to refer to [Troubleshoot DM](error-handling.md#troubleshooting).

 ## The alert of relay log